Topl/brambl-cli/microsite/docs/cli-reference/wallet-mode.md

   --from-template <value>  Template where we are sending the funds from --from-interaction <value>
                            Interaction from where we are sending the funds from --walletdb <value>       Wallet DB file. (mandatory)
+Command: wallet list-interactions [options]
+List the interactions for a given fellowship and template --fellowship-name <value>
+                           Name of the fellowship. (mandatory) --template-name <value>  Name of the template. (mandatory) --walletdb <value>       Wallet DB file. (mandatory)
 Command: wallet sync [options]
 Sync wallet